ESG Library

 Conservation of Environment

-Use of Water Resources
+Basic Approach to the Use of Water Resources

 Drainage Water

-We have established voluntary standards that are stricter than mining laws and regulations for the management of over 20 closed mines and over 30 tailings dams, most of which have suspended operations or closed down.
+We have established voluntary standards that are stricter than mining laws and regulations for the management of over 20 closed mines and over 30 tailing dams, most of which have suspended operations or closed down.
 By doing so, the DOWA Group is working to prevent mine pollution and maintain and improve safety.

 Managing Water Resources

-We set the items for inspection and the frequency of inspection by location, including the tailings dams still in use, with qualified people doing patrol inspections of things such things as blocked pitheads, and check the slopes and culverts of tailings dams in order to quickly detect and repair points of deterioration and keep conditions stable.
+Mine wastewater treatment plants and tailing dam facilities are inspected on an irregular basis by public safety and inspection departments in each region.
+All of the closed mines and tailings dams operated and managed by us are managed by wastewater treatment and other means based on voluntary management standards that are stricter than mining laws and systems.
+In addition, rehabilitation of closed mines and tailings dams that have ceased operations has been completed, including soil covering, pollution prevention work, and revegetation with vegetation, to maintain stable conditions.
+We set the items for inspection and the frequency thereof by location, including tailing dams still in use, with qualified people doing patrol inspections of such things as blocked pitheads, and we check the slopes and culverts of tailing dams in order to quickly detect and repair points of deterioration and keep conditions stable.